websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 After [setting up Elasticsearch](./getting-started-with-elasticsearch.md#installing-elasticsearch), you must connect Liferay to it using the Liferay Connector to Elasticsearch.
 Connection steps depend on the [connector](#available-liferay-connector-applications) you're configuring:

-* [REST-based Elasticsearch Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/7.x/java-rest-high.html) is bundled with Liferay 7.3 and available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/getting-started/using-marketplace.md).
+* Liferay 7.3: Liferay Connector to Elasticsearch is included in the Liferay DXP 7.3 and CE 7.3 GA4+.
+It's also available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/getting-started/using-marketplace.md).
-* Connector client for Liferay 7.2 is backed by the [Java Transport Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api/7.x/transport-client.html).
-It is available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/getting-started/using-marketplace.md).
+* Liferay 7.2: Liferay Connector to Elasticsearch is available on [Liferay Marketplace](../../../system-administration/installing-and-managing-apps/getting-started/using-marketplace.md).

 Notable installation and configuration procedure differences are presented here.